-Ronaldo gets two-game ban for phone incident
+Ronaldo given two-match ban for fan phone incident

 He is set to captain Portugal in their opening Group H game against Ghana on Thursday.

-Ronaldo will serve the two-game ban at domestic level with any new club - in England or abroad - although it does not apply at continental club level, such as the Champions League.
+Ronaldo will serve the ban at domestic level with any new club - in England or abroad - although it does not apply at continental club level, such as the Champions League.

 An independent FA hearing found him guilty of improper and violent conduct.